Skip to Content

 The exact cause of meningiomas is not known.
 However, exposure to radiation can increase a person’s risk of developing this type of tumor.
 Also, those with Neurofibromatosis type 2 have a greater risk of developing meningiomas.

-Research has also indicated that prolonged exposure to Depo-Provera is associated with the development of brain tumors called meningiomas.
+Research has also indicated that prolonged exposure to Depo-Provera is associated with the development of meningiomas.
 Unlike the other causes, drug manufacturer negligence is the reason behind the disease, which opens them up to lawsuits from women who have used the drug, especially those who are long-term recipients of the drug.

 Drug manufacturers bear a significant responsibility to ensure the safety of their products.
 This responsibility extends beyond simply complying with regulatory standards.
 Companies must conduct rigorous testing and research to identify potential risks and side effects associated with their drugs.
 Thus, Pfizer and other drug companies have opened themselves up to lawsuits because they failed to consider the risks of Depo-Provera.